GraydonHall42/Student-Registration-App/README.md

 2. The student has the required prerequisites for the course they are trying to enroll in.
 3. The student does not enroll in more than 6 courses.
 4. The student does not enroll in the same course twice.

+The goal of this project was to expand on our original student registration system we built, by adding a GUI, as well as refactoring the code to utilize an MVC design pattern.

 # UML Diagram
 ![](UMLDiagram.png)